mahmoudalbardan/GCP/README.md

 | **Cloud Video Intelligence API** | `gcloud beta video intelligence detect-labels URI`                      | Analyze a video using Cloud Video Intelligence API to detect labels                                                    |
 | **Cloud Natural Language API** | `gcloud beta ml language analyze-entities --content="TEXT"`              | Analyze entities in a text using Cloud Natural Language API                                                            |
 | **Cloud Speech-to-Text API** | `gcloud beta ml speech recognize FILE_URI`                                 | Transcribe speech from an audio file using Cloud Speech-to-Text API                                                  |

+## Billing account organisation in GCP
+In Google Cloud Platform (GCP), billing accounts are organized hierarchically to help manage and allocate costs efficiently.
+The billing hierarchy consists of the following components:

+1. **Billing Account:**
+   - A billing account is the highest level of the billing hierarchy.
+It represents the financial relationship between an organization and Google Cloud.
+A billing account is linked to a Google Cloud Console project and is used to pay for the resources used within that project.

+2. **Organization:**
+   - An organization is a container for resources and projects.
+It is a higher-level entity that provides a way to organize and manage your Google Cloud resources.
+An organization can have multiple billing accounts associated with it.

+3. **Folder:**
+   - Folders are used to organize resources within an organization.
+Folders can contain projects, other folders, and resources.
+Folders can have their billing settings, allowing for more granular control over costs within an organization.

+4. **Project:**
+   - A project is a fundamental GCP resource that represents an application or service.
+Each project is associated with a billing account and has its own set of resources, permissions, and settings.

+### Key Points:

+- **Billing Account and Project Association:**
+  - Each project in GCP must be linked to a billing account, and costs associated with the project are billed to that billing account.

+- **Billing Account and Organization Association:**
+  - A billing account can be associated with a specific organization.
+This association allows for a consolidated view of costs and usage across multiple projects within the organization.

+- **Billing Account and Folder Association:**
+  - Folders can have their billing settings.
+This allows you to manage costs at a more granular level within an organization by assigning billing accounts to specific folders.

+- **Permissions:**
+  - Permissions within the billing hierarchy are inherited downward.
+For example, if a user has permissions on a project, they also have permissions on the billing account associated with that project.

+### Example Scenario:

+Consider a scenario where an organization has multiple projects, each associated with its billing account.
+The organization might further organize projects into folders based on departments or teams.
+This hierarchical structure allows for effective cost management and resource organization.

+It's essential to carefully plan and organize your billing hierarchy to align with your organization's structure and cost allocation requirements.
+This helps in efficiently managing costs, permissions, and resources within GCP.